 The answer is to start with one modality of content and then divide by 10.

 Not suggesting splicing one 10 minute video into 10 – 1 minute segments!!
 Although, 1 minute standalone videos are powerful and effective.

 But, instead do this:

-- as I record the audio, I also use speech to text software, capturing words into text.
+- as I record a podcast, I also use speech to text software, capturing words into text.

-- This text, when polished and is a blog post.
+- This text, when polished becomes a blog post.